19 May The 411 on Air Filters

 Air Filter vs. Cabin Filter

 There are two types of air filters with completely different uses on your vehicle.
 An engine air filter is for the engine while the cabin filter cleans incoming air for the car’s climate control system.
 Cabin filters trap pollen, bacteria, dust, and exhaust gases that find their way into the ventilation system.
 A clogged cabin filter can cause interior heating and cooling problems; for this reason your repair facility should be inspecting the cabin filter each time your vehicle is in for scheduled maintenance.
-Click here for an excellent demonstration of the relationship between a clean cabin filter and your heating & cooling system.

 What’s the Catch?